dustinlit/California-Wildfire-Ignition-ML-Modeling/README.md

 - Time series maps to check models consistency over time
 - Seperate module for up to date processing of new information and real time predictions
 - Consult domain experts to validate assumptions and feature selection.

+## Changelog:

+### Version 4.0 Changelog
+> 1. Seperated targets into three main models, **Fire Ignition**, **Fire Spread**, and **Fire Damage**.
+> 2. New Datasets
+>   - Detailed Elevation incorporated (slope, aspect, northness, eastness)
+>   - Infrastructure data (road density, power line density)
+>   - Land Cover raster data
+> 3. New refined and detailed ArcGIS worklow
+> 4. Changed samples from points to a raster grid structure to ensure even coverage of the state with minimal overlap.
+> 5. Removed the Neural Network due to consistent poor performance (may be due to hardware limitations)
+> 6. Incorporated interaction features modeling `Slope x Wind`, `Human x Environment`, `Wind Speed x Dryness`
+> 7. Added one hot encoding of regional and temporal fields. `Seasons`, `Eco Regions`
+> 8. Expanded the target to take into account the `Days Burned` of each fire, since fire spread and damage do not only take place on the day of ignition.

+### Version 3.0 Changelog

+> 1. Incorporated more accurate and complete raster weather data from **gridMET Climatology Lab**
+> 2. Integrated **Wildland Urban Interface** and **California Eco regions**.
+> 2. Replaced the `KNN` model with a `Neural Network` for a simpler data workflow.
+> 3. ArcGIS Pro integration for data preparation and prediction interpolation
+> 4. Added more accurate Census Block data.
+Population stats calculated as buffer zone around sampling points.

+### Version 2.0 Changelog

+> 1. Added Detailed fire damage data
+>       - CALFIRE damage cost data added,
+>       - Estimation of damage directly from structures
+> 2. Expanded the dates for weather and damage data
+>       - Expanded from 2018-2020 to 2018-2025
+> 3. New Features
+>       - `Fire History` average fires per month for previous years
+> 4. Data Handling Optimization
+>       - Simplified handling of case study data as references instead of storing separate databases
+> 5. Geographical and Temporal Integration
+>       - in ArcGIS, constructed a mesh sampling grid in California to ensure even coverage
+>       - Buffer spatial join for combining fire damage info with weather data
+>       - Incorporated Regionality and Seasonality into models.

 ## Installation
 To run the project locally:\